 I don’t understand it, but Lomo 400 gets a bad rap on the forums.
 I think that has more to do with the ‘high-end shooters’ disliking the brand than having any qualms over the quality of the film.

-The only real downside that I see with Lomography films is that they don’t produce technical datasheets, which makes it hard to know how to get the best results when shooting these films at night.
+The only real downside that I see with Lomography films is that they don’t produce technical datasheets which makes it hard to know how to get the best results when shooting these films at night.
+But if you follow the Kodak Ultramax guidelines, you’re likely going to get some great shots using this awesome film stock.

 Kodak Gold/Ultramax (35mm only)